kubernetes/community/contributors/design-proposals/storage/container-storage-interface-inline-volumes.md

 }
 ```

+### Secret references
-CSI volume sources, that is `CSIVolumeSource` embedded in a pod specs, will be work differently than existing `CSIPersistentVolumeSource` specified in PVs:

-* All secret references in in-line volumes can refer only to secrets in the same namespace where the corresponding pod is running.
-This is common in all other volume sources that refer to secrets, incl.
-Flex.
+CSI volume sources, that is `CSIVolumeSource` embedded in a pod specs, will work differently than existing `CSIPersistentVolumeSource` specified in PVs.
+For instance,  all secret references in in-line volumes can refer only to secrets in the same namespace where the corresponding pod is running.
+This is common in all other volume sources that refer to secrets, including Flex.

-### Volume handles
+### VolumeHandle generation
-The VolumeHandle, in in-line volumes, will be optional for certain drivers (i.e. secrets, configMaps):

-* When mounting a volume and the volumeHandle is not specified (think Secrets):
-  * Internally, CSI will check the driver's configuration object, `CSIInfo`, for the driver type.
+The VolumeHandle, for certain CSI drivers, may be omitted by its users for in-line volumes (i.e. secrets, configMaps, etc).
+When this is the case, the Kubelet will employ a naming strategy to generate the value for the volumeHandle.
+The Kubelet will use the [`CSIDriver` configuration object](https://github.com/kubernetes/community/pull/2514) to figure out how to auto-generate a volumeHandle.

+The `CSIDriverSpec` type will expose field `VolumeHandleMode` which can have be set to:

+* `AutomaticVolumeHandleGeneration`
+* `NoVolumeHandleGeneration`

-  * If the driver is ephemeral and the `volumeHandle is not specified`, the handle will be completely auto-generated and passed to the external CSI driver.
+When the driver is configured with `CSIDriverSpec.VolumeHandleMode = AutomaticVolumeHandleGeneration` and the volumeHandle is not specified, the Kubelet will automatically generate the volume handle to be sent to the CSI driver.
+The generated value will be a combination of podUID and pod namespace.

-  * If the driver is ephemeral and `volumeHandle is provided`, the handle will be prefixed to an auto-generated value that will be the name of the volume.
-  * If the driver is configured as remote/persistent and volumeHandle is not specified, the operation will fail.
+If `CSIdriverSpec.VolumeHandleMode = NoVolumeHandleGeneration` (or if the field is not specified), the Kubelet will expect a volumeHandle value to be provided.

-The mechanism used to generate the volumeHandle will be configuered using field  `CSIInfo.VolumeHandleGeneratedMode` with supported values:
-* `PodVolumeHandleGenerated`
-* `NoVolumeHandleGenerated`

-See CSIInfo proposal []() for type detail.
+See [CSI Cluster Registry proposal](https://github.com/kubernetes/community/pull/2514), for type detail.

 This approach provides several advantages:
-* It makes sure that each pod uses a different volume ID for its ephemeral volumes.
+* It makes sure that each pod can use a different volume ID for its ephemeral volumes.
-* Users don't need to think about VolumeHandles used in other pods in their namespace, as each pod will get an uniquely generated handle, preventing accidental naming conflicts in pods.
+* Users don't need to think about VolumeHandles used in other pods in their namespace, as each pod will get a uniquely generated handle, preventing accidental naming conflicts in pods.
 * Each pod created by ReplicaSet, StatefulSet or DaemonSet will get the same copy of a pod template.
 This makes sure that each pod gets its own unique volume ID and thus can get its own volume instance.
 * Without an auto-generated naming strategy, user could guess volume ID of a secret-like CSI volume of another user and craft a pod with in-line volume referencing it.
 CSI driver, obeying idempotency, must then give the same volume to this pod.